vijaysharm/vijaysharm.github.io/_posts/2014-01-04-lessons-learned-google-io-part-1.md

 	android:layout_height="match_parent" />
 ```

 That's it!
 Now I create an abstract class, which will load this xml resource and will use the transaction manager to commit the Fragment to this layout.
 Note that I like using generics in this situation so that I can have some type safety.
-Google's application doesn't really do this, but I say, ‘To each his own..'.
+Google's application doesn't really do this, but I say, *To each his own..*.

 ```language_java
 public abstract class SimpleSinglePaneActivity<T extends Fragment> extends FragmentActivity